Elvin Ibrisimovic

-Elvin Ibrisimovic (born 19 April 1999) is an Austrian professional footballer who plays as a forward for Austrian Second League club FC Dornbirn, on loan from Vaduz.
+Elvin Ibrisimovic (born 19 April 1999) is an Austrian former professional footballer who played as a forward.

 Career

 A youth product of Bregenz, Ibrisimovic started his career with the club before joining FC Hard for the 2017–18 season.
 He moved to Wacker Innsbruck in the summer of 2018.
 Ibrisimovic made his professional debut with Wacker Innsbruck II in a 0–0 Austrian 2.
 Liga tie with SKU Amstetten on 5 August 2018.

 He transferred to FC Vaduz in the Swiss Super League on 22 December 2020.
+Due to a series of knee injuries, which finally also required surgery, he only managed to play a total 19 games for Vaduz.
+On 30 April 2024, the club announced his retirement from professional football due to this persistent injury at only 25 years old.